 "This is John Galt speaking [...]
 I will never live for the sake of another man, nor ask another man to live for mine." —John Galt, Atlas Shrugged.
 That ellipsis covers 33,319 words.

-An Author Filibuster is the extreme anvilicious case of Writer on Board, where the plot stops dead in its tracks to give the author an opportunity to preach their message to the readers or audience, often very political or ethical in nature.
+An Author Filibuster is the unwholesome offspring of Writer on Board and Info Dump, where the plot stops dead in its tracks to give the author an opportunity to preach their message to the readers or audience, often very political or ethical in nature.

 It's worth noting that writing a work of fiction neither adds nor subtracts evidence from a point of view.
 It may display evidence, it may make an argument using that evidence, it may convince the reader using that evidence.
 Authors should remember this though: a work of fiction doesn't prove anything.
 The fact that the author expects us to take their fictional world as instantly applicable to real life is part of what makes this trope so grating.